A-kly/School-Vault/PSYCH 258/Topic 1 - Introduction to Cognitive Psychology.md

 - new conceptualizations of (and research on) ==memory==
 	- e.g., “The Magical Number Seven, Plus or Minus Two” (Miller, 1956)
-		- this is the des
+		- this is the description of the items we can store in short term memory

-- ----------- of Ulric Neisser’s (1967) -Cognitive Psychology-
+- ==Publications== of Ulric Neisser’s (1967) -Cognitive Psychology-

 ---

 ## The Scientific Method

-Goal of psychology: describe, -------, predict, and control behaviour and mental processes
+- Goal of psychology: describe, ==explain==, predict, and control behaviour and mental processes

-- **------**: set of related principles that simplify and organize some aspect of the world
+	- **theory**: set of related principles that simplify and organize some aspect of the world

-e.g., Gestalt theory, Psychoanalytic theory
+- e.g., Gestalt theory, Psychoanalytic theory

-- typically represented as ------ statements
+	- typically represented as ==verbal== statements
 	- helps to describe, explain, predict, and control behaviour and mental processes

-- **-----**: representation of a specific phenomenon that predicts and simulates empirical data
+- **model**: representation of a specific phenomenon that predicts and simulates empirical data
-- derived from a theory; narrower in focus
+	- derived from a theory; *narrower in focus*
-- typically employs an ------- or metaphor for a psychological process (analogy: logical inference, based on the assumption that if two things seem similar in -some- respects, then they may be alike in -other- respects)
+	- typically employs an ==analogy== or metaphor for a psychological process (analogy: logical inference, based on the assumption that if two things seem similar in -some- respects, then they may be alike in -other- respects)

-e.g., filter model of attention
+	- e.g., filter model of attention

-- analogies may be useful--even if ultimately ----------, by definition
+	- analogies may be useful--even if ultimately ==inaccurate==, by definition

-e.g., Locke: newborn is a -tabula rasa---but is not literally a “blank slate”
+	- e.g., Locke: newborn is a -tabula rasa---but is not literally a “blank slate”
 	- models often represented as a mathematical expression or computer program; “boxes and arrows” in cognitive psychology
 	- although descriptive, may not be explanatory

-The scientific method:
+- The scientific method:
 	1. ask questions/make observations/describe the phenomenon
 	2. develop an explanation (a theory or model)
 	3. generate a **----------**: testable prediction derived from a theory
 	4. design the research study; select methodology
 	5. collect relevant information
 	6. ------- the data; compare results with the hypothesis
 	7. solicit peer reviews and ------ findings:

 	- provide facts
 	- test theories
 	- give insight into research methods

 ---